Richard Quain (Irish physician)

 Sir Richard Quain, 1st Baronet, FRS, FRCP (30 October 1816 – 13 March 1898) was an Irish physician.

 Life

 He was born at Mallow-on-the-Blackwater, County Cork, and died in Harley Street, London.

 Quain was the eldest child of John Quain of Carraig Dhúin (Carrigoon), Cork and Mary, daughter of Michael Burke of Mallow, Cork.
 He was sent to the Diocesan School at Cloyne for his early education and then, aged 15, apprenticed to the surgeon-apothecary Fraser in Limerick for five years.
-In 1837 he enrolled in medicine at the University College London, where his cousins, Jones Quain (1796–1865), the anatomist, and Richard Quain, FRCS, held teaching posts.
+In 1837 he enrolled in medicine at the University College London where his cousins, Jones Quain, the anatomist and author of Quain's Elements of Anatomy, and Richard Quain, FRCS, later the president of the Royal College of Surgeons, held teaching posts.
 He graduated M.B. with honours in 1840.

-Family

-He was a cousin of Jones Quain (1796–1865), the author of Quain's Elements of Anatomy and of Richard Quain, who was president of the Royal College of Surgeons in 1868, and left to University College, London, funds with which the Quain Professorships of botany, English language and literature, law, and physics were endowed.
-A half-brother of the last two, Sir John Richard Quain (1816–1876), was appointed a Judge of the Queen's Bench in 1871.

 He married Isabella Agnes Wray (21 Jun 1828 - 26 Oct 1891), the daughter of George Wray, on 31 January 1854 at Hampstead.
-He was a great grandfather of author Ian Fleming.
+He was a great-grandfather of author Ian Fleming.